-The dissipation coefficient, DELTAdis, can be specified in two ways tral wave simulation.
+For the case with values varying in domain you have to prepare a data file containing the dissipation coefficient, DELTAdis, before you set up the spectral wave simulation.
 The file must be a 2D unstructured data file (dfsu) or a 2D grid data file (dfs2 The area in the data file must cover the model area.
 If a dfsu-file is used piecewise constant interpolation is used to map the data, while if a dfs2-file is used bilinear interpolation is used.